karolswdev/bouncing-blitz/AI_RULES_AND_GUIDELINES.md

 # AI Rules and Guidelines for Bouncing Blitz Development

-This document outlines the rules, best practices, and guidelines that AI must follow when assisting with the development of the [REDACTED] MERN stack project.
+This document outlines the rules, best practices, and guidelines that AI must follow when assisting with the development of the Bouncing Blitz project.

 ## 1. Memlog System